 Unlike inflammatory bowel diseases, such as ulcerative colitis or Crohn’s disease, IBS does not result in changes in bowel tissue or increase the risk of developing colorectal cancer.
 However, IBS can disrupt your daily life and will need to be managed long term.

 The causes of IBS are unknown, but there are certain stimuli that may trigger symptoms of IBS.
-Although triggers may vary from person to person, they include:
+Although triggers may vary from person to person, they often include:

 Risk factors for developing IBS include:

-Since the cause of IBS in unknown, treatments focus more on relieving symptoms.
+Since the cause of IBS is unknown, treatments focus more on relieving symptoms.
 In the majority of patients, mild symptoms can be fully managed with certain changes in diet and lifestyle.
 Dietary suggestions may include:

 As surgery is not performed for IBS, medication may be required for those with more severe symptoms.
 Medications may include: